 - Kidney stones and gout.
-Kidney stones are most commonly caused by low vitamin D levels, dehydration from lack of water and/or urinary infection
+Kidney stones are most commonly caused by low vitamin D levels, chronic dehydration from lack of water and/or urinary infection.

 Patients with kidney disease may present with-

-- No symptoms at all – thus the importance of regular blood and urine tests.
+- No symptoms at all – thus the importance of regular blood and urine tests to check your kidneys.

-- Reduction in the amount of urine produced – less than 400 ml over 24 hours is abnormal.
+- Reduction in the amount of urine produced – less than 400 ml over 24 hours is abnormally low.

-- Fatigue, headaches, confusion, nausea, poor appetite, vomiting and fluid retention and anaemia.
+- Fatigue, headaches, back ache, confusion, nausea, poor appetite, vomiting, fluid retention and anemia.

-These are designed to support optimal kidney function and to protect your kidneys from inflammation.
-Kidney Health Formula capsules can improve kidney function.
+These are designed to support optimal kidney function and to protect your kidneys from inflammation and stones.
+They contain:

 - Phyllanthus Amarus which is a plant with thousands of years of traditional use to reduce kidney stones.
 It exerts anti-septic and anti-inflammatory properties on the kidneys and liver.
 It is ideal for people who get kidney stones.

-- NAC (N-Acetyl- Cysteine) and Selenium which promote the production of the antioxidant glutathione which protects the kidneys
+- NAC (N-Acetyl- Cysteine) and Selenium which increase the production of the antioxidant glutathione which protects and repairs the kidneys.

 - Do you sometimes retain a lot of fluid, more so than you used to?

-- Is the volume of urine that you pass each day less now than it used to be?
+- Is the volume of urine that you pass each day getting less?